avianbc/blog/content/about.md

 When I'm not working, I enjoy:

 - **Traveling**: Working remotely gives me the freedom to travel and explore new places.
-- **Powerlifting**: As a [competitive powerlifter](https://symmetricstrength.com/lifter/avian), I prioritize healthy habits to balance out the time I spend in front of a screen.
+- **Fitness**: As a [competitive powerlifter](https://symmetricstrength.com/lifter/avian), I prioritize healthy habits to balance out the time I spend in front of a screen.
+I've recently also dipped my toes into olympic weightlifting and long distance running.
 - **Playing guitar**: I'm passionate about all things music-related and own 7 guitars.
 In 2023 alone, I spent over 1,110 hours (46 days and 6 hours) listening to music!
-- **Contributing**: I actively share my knowledge and continue to learn on platforms like Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming).
+- **Contributing**: I actively share my knowledge and continue to learn on platforms like [Stack Overflow](https://stackoverflow.com/users/636942/brad-c) and [/r/learnprogramming](http://reddit.com/r/learnprogramming).

 ## About The Site